Check availability for your trip and quickly book online

-F) Horseshoe Park - An excellent place to picnic or just stop for a break.
+F) Horseshoe Park – An excellent place to picnic or just stop for a break.
 The park itself sprawls over nearly ½ mile and has picnic tables, restrooms, a parking lot and access point, as well as a campground that can be reserved through the Corp of Engineers.
-This is considered the unofficial “halfway point”.

 G) Honolulu Bar – Access to this is often hard to spot, although it too provides river access.
 Picnic tables are here as well- but the main thing to know about this spot is the fork in the river- be prepared to go left or plan to do some up-river paddling!